zspatter/network-simulation/README.md

 1. `network dictionary` - contains a collection of `node IDs` that point to their corresponding `Node` objects
 2. `label` - describes/names the graph

-Edge weight is always **estimated transit time in hours** - the same unit `Organ.viability` is expressed in - whether the network is randomly generated (`GraphBuilder`) or built from real hospital coordinates (`import_hospitals.py`, via `network_simulator.distance`'s haversine calculation).
+Edge weight is always **estimated transit time in hours** - the same unit `Organ.viability` is expressed in - whether the network is randomly generated (`GraphBuilder`) or built from real hospital coordinates (`import_hospitals.py`, via `organflow.distance`'s haversine calculation).
 That shared unit is what makes an organ's remaining viability and a Dijkstra shortest-path cost directly comparable.

 ### <ins>BloodType, Organ, Patient</ins>
 - `BloodType` - a letter (O/A/B/AB) and polarity (+/-) pair; checks ABO/Rh compatibility between a prospective donor and recipient in both directions.